Several years ago, I transitioned from a stressful desk job to being to a stay at home mom.

 Making the Leap: How We Tested Our Ability Before Actually Doing It

 After I figured out how much money we should spend in each household category based on a single income, we started pretending we only had access to my husband’s salary and saved every bit of mine.
 Every pay period, we would transfer my entire paycheck to savings, even though we knew we were risking bouncing checks.
 We wanted to make the trial run as realistic as possible.
 It was super difficult to resist the urge to spend that extra money like we used to, but we stuck with it.
+Asking myself these five words every time I was faced with a buying decision helped me control myself.

 We did this for approximately a year and a half before our first child was born, tinkering with the one-income budget along the way, and transferring money from savings into checking when we absolutely had to in order to cover large expenses / overspending on occasion.

-Lessons Learned About Budgeting: Spend Consciously, Be Disciplined
+Learned About Budgeting: Spend Consciously, Be Disciplined

 I love writing about financial smarts because I have been in a place of financial stupidity and want others to learn from my mistakes.
 I learned that being successful with money management oftentimes boils down to self-discipline and a desire to make conscious decisions about where your money is going.